Click here to Skip to main content

 Most web pages include one or more JavaScript files, CSS files and or images (loaded from image tags or from CSS files).
 If your pages use ASP.NET AJAX toolkit controls, they will be loading .axd files as well.
 The CombineAndMinify package presented here automatically speeds up the loading of these files into your pages, and reduces the bandwidth spent on loading those files.
 You'll see how it does that when reading the list of features.
 The result can be a dramatic improvement in web site performance.

-There is no need to change the code of your web site to use the package.
-You only need to add a dll, update your web.config, add a small file, and if you use IIS 6 update the configuration of IIS (no such update needed for IIS 7).
+There is no need to change the code of your web site to use CombineAndMinify.
+You only need to add a dll and update your web.config.
 Step by step installation instructions are in the installation section.

 If you like this article, please vote for it.